AbacusNin/AbacusNin/README.md

 📂 **[View my project portfolio →](https://github.com/AbacusNin/project-portfolio)**

-> *Some projects are maintained in private repos due to the sensitive nature of the
+> *Some projects are maintained in privately.
-> capabilities involved.
 Public documentation focuses on architecture and methodology.
 > Reach out for collaboration or access inquiries.*

 ---